tinydeltas/nelhusseini.github.io/_posts/2021-04-11-nour-el-husseini-first.md

 <iframe src="https://giphy.com/embed/12PhfWZDEgVbXi" width="480" height="271" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/reaction-happy-excited-12PhfWZDEgVbXi">via GIPHY</a></p>

 I'm still *very* new to this whole thing, but I'm going to shoot my shot at running a personal website.
-I'm still undecided on whether or not to also use this as a electronic laboratory notebook as well.
+I might also use this blog as a electronic laboratory notebook, too.
 Will ponder this further.

 \- Nour